A Practical Guide To Building Self-Awareness

 Because self-awareness allows us to take a look at our lives and change course if needed.
 We are able to see if we are showing up in the world in healthy or destructive ways.

-And when we come to a deeper insight of how we function in the world and with the people in it, we can shift that experience if needed.
+And when we come to a deeper insight into how we function in the world and with the people in it, we can shift that experience if needed.

 If you don’t have that, you can’t change anything at all.